Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 \section{Analysis of the MSFQ Policy}

-In this section, we analyze the Most Servers First Quickswap (MSFQ) policy under the one-or-all setting, where there are only class-1 and class-$k$ jobs.
-We call the class-1 jobs small jobs and the class-$k$ jobs large jobs.
-We begin by proving that the MSFQ policy is throughput-optimal in the simplified setting.
+In this section, we analyze the Most Servers First Quickswap (MSFQ) policies under the one-or-all setting, where there are only class-1 and class-$k$ jobs.
+We call the class-1 jobs light jobs and the class-$k$ jobs heavy jobs.
+We begin by proving that any MSFQ policy is throughput-optimal in the simplified setting.

-\begin{restatable}[MSFQ Throughput-Optimality]{theorem}{msfqstability} In the 2-class one-or-all MSJ system, the Most Servers First with Quickswap policy has optimal stability region for all thresholds $\ell$, $0\le \ell < n$. \end{restatable}
+\begin{restatable}[MSFQ Throughput-Optimality]{theorem}{msfqstability} In the one-or-all MSJ system, Most Servers First with Quickswap (MSFQ) policies have optimal stability region for all thresholds $\ell$, $0\le \ell < k$. \end{restatable}

 We then analyze the mean response time under MSFQ.
 We observe that the mean response time depends on two central factors: the amount of time the policy spends in each phase, and how many jobs are in the system at the beginning of each phase.
 We therefore approximate the Laplace-Stieltjes transforms of the distributions of phase durations and the z-transforms of the number of jobs distributions at the beginning of each phase.
-We then show how to use these transforms to approximate the mean response time for small and large jobs.
+We then show how to use these transforms to approximate the mean response time for light and heavy jobs.
 These three steps give the following summary theorem regarding $\E[T]$.

 \begin{restatable}[MSFQ Summary Theorem]{theorem}{msfqsummary} The mean response time under MSFQ, $\E[T]$, depends on the first and second moments of $\phase_i$ and $N_i$ for all phases $i$.
-Hence, one can compute $\E[T]$ using the transforms $\wh{N_i^S}(z)$ and $\wh{N_i^L}(z)$ for all $i$ using Lemmas~\ref{lem:fraction}-\ref{thm:absorption}. \end{restatable}
+Hence, one can compute $\E[T]$ using the transforms $\wh{N_i^L}(z)$ and $\wh{N_i^H}(z)$ for all $i$ using Lemmas~\ref{lem:fraction}-\ref{thm:absorption}. \end{restatable}

 All of our analysis applies to the original MSF policy, by setting the Quickswap parameter $\ell$ to 0.